udexon/GOEHDOM/Homoiconicity.md

 - Type II Graph search (GS2): search involving predefined functions written by programmers, map, inverse kinematics, chess.
 - Type III Graph search (GS3): homoiconic composite functions.
 Target functions can be composed from existing functions.

+Armed with Homoiconic Graph Theory, converting GS1 and GS2 to homoiconic form is no longer rocket science -- but free software labour.

+- Homoiconic Graph Theory
+- Homoiconic Graph Machine
+- Homoiconic Graph Search

 Now it is possible to compare and analyze function composition in Phos vs. other programming languages.
 Previously not possible.
 This is one of the most crucial benefits of Phos.